magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 pain all over.’
 So they give up on it and don’t come anymore, thinking they can’t do it.

-But in fact is not sitting.
+But in fact samādhi is not sitting.
 Samādhi isn’t walking.
 It isn’t lying down or standing.
 Sitting, walking, closing the eyes, opening the eyes, these are all mere actions.
 Having your eyes closed doesn’t necessarily mean you’re practising samādhi.
 It could just mean that you’re drowsy and dull.
 If you’re sitting with your eyes closed but you’re falling asleep, your head bobbing all over and your mouth hanging open, that’s not sitting in samādhi.
 It’s sitting with your eyes closed.
 Samādhi and closed eyes are two separate matters.
 Real samādhi can be practised with eyes open or eyes closed.
 You can be sitting, walking, standing or lying down.

 Samādhi means the mind is firmly focused, with all-encompassing mindfulness, restraint, and caution.
 You are constantly aware of right